 Aegopodium podagraria.
 Ground Elder is a vigorous and very invasive perennial, growing about 60cm tall and spreading rapidly by its roots.
 It is very difficult to eradicate because any small piece of root left in the ground will quickly regrow.
 Whilst it is occasionally grown as a ground cover in the wilder parts of the garden (shrubs and strong growing bulbs such as some lilies grow very well through it), it really is too vigorous for most other herbaceous species.
 There is, however, a variegated form of this species that is less invasive and is sometimes grown in the ornamental garden.
-Ground Elder has a long history of edible and medicinal use, indeed it was cultivated as a food crop and medicinal herb in the Middle Ages.
+Ground Elder has a long history of edible and medicinal use; indeed it was cultivated as a food crop and medicinal herb in the Middle Ages.
 It was used mainly as a food that could counteract gout, one of the effects of the rich foods eaten by monks, bishops etc at this time.
-The leaves can be eaten raw or cooked and have an unusual tangy flavour which most people we have given it to do not like, however some people say that it makes a delicious vegetable.
+The leaves can be eaten raw or cooked and have an unusual tangy flavour which is an acquired taste, although some people like it.

 Cardamine species.
 Bittercress is a very common annual garden weed, growing just 1cm tall in very poor soils but up to 30cm in richer conditions.
 It spreads very freely by means of its seeds but is easily controlled by hoeing.
-We enjoy having this plant in the open garden, but the one place where it can be a problem for us is that it likes growing in pots and it can be very time consuming weeding lots of pot plants by hand.
+It also tends to like growing in pots and it can be time consuming having to weed pot plants by hand.
 There are two main species found in gardens, the hairy bittercress C. hirsuta, and wavy bittercress C. flexuosa.
 Bittercress can be in flower all year round, especially if the winter is mild.
-We eat the leaves and flowers, both raw and cooked.
-They have a hot cress-like flavour and we like using them as a garnish or flavouring in salads, though they can also be used as a potherb.
+Both the leaves and flowers can be eaten, raw and cooked.
+They have a hot cress-like flavour and can be used as a garnish or flavouring in salads, though they can also be used as a potherb.

 Cirsium species.
 There are many different species of thistle, the two you are most likely to encounter as weeds are C. arvense, the Creeping Thistle a perennial plant growing to about 90cm, and C. vulgare, the Common Thistle which is biennial and grows up to 2 metres tall.
 These are very aggressive weeds, the first spreading freely by means of its roots and the other sending its seeds far and wide to grow where you least expect them.
 The young roots of both species can be eaten raw or cooked.
 Although nutritious, they are rather bland with a taste reminiscent of Jerusalem artichokes.
 They are probably best when used in a mixture with other vegetables.
 Be warned though, just like Jerusalem artichokes the root is rich in inulin, a starch that cannot be digested by humans.
 This starch thus passes straight through the digestive system and, in some people, ferments to produce flatulence.
 The young stems can be peeled and cooked like asparagus or rhubarb.
 Young leaves have a fairly bland flavour and can also be eaten raw or cooked, but the prickles need to be removed before the leaves can be eaten - not only is this rather fiddly but very little edible leaf remains.

 Elytrigia repens.
-Couch grass is one of the most pernicious weeds we gardeners have to contend with.
+Couch grass is one of the most pernicious weeds that gardeners have to contend with.
 It would be a very brave or very foolish person who would encourage this perennial grass into their garden.
-Growing about 50cm tall, the roots spread quickly through the soil, growing into the roots of other plants and making themselves almost impossible to get out.
+Growing about 50cm tall, the roots spread quickly through the soil, growing into the roots of other plants and making them almost impossible to get out.
 Even a small section of root left in the soil will quickly start growing again.
 Despite its antisocial tendency in the garden, however, couch is a very useful herbal medicine and the famous Herbalist Culpepper is said to have stated that half an acre of couch was worth five acres of carrots twice over.
 The edible uses of couch are very minor.
 The roots have been dried and ground into a powder, then used with wheat when making bread.
 Although thin and stringy, they contain starch and enzymes and are quite sweet.
-When boiled for a long time to break down the leathery membrane, a syrup can be made from the roots and this is sometimes brewed into a beer.
-When roasted, the root has been ground into a powder and used as a more healthy coffee substitute.
+When boiled for a long time to break down the leathery membrane, syrup can be made from the roots and this is sometimes brewed into a beer.
+When roasted, the root has been ground into a powder and used as a healthier coffee substitute.
 Couch grass, however, is of considerable value as a herbal medicine -a decoction of the roots being very useful in the treatment of a wide range of kidney, liver and urinary disorders.
-They have a gentle remedial effect which is well-tolerated by the body and has no side-effects.
-This plant is also a favourite medicine of domestic cats and dogs, who will often eat quite large quantities of the leaves.
+They have a gentle remedial effect that is well tolerated by the body and has no side effects.
+This plant is also a favourite medicine of domestic cats and dogs, which will often eat quite large quantities of the leaves.

 Polygonum aviculare.
 Knotweed is an annual plant growing to 30cm in height.
 It is a common and invasive weed of cultivated ground, spreading by seed but quite easily controlled.
-It is an important food plant for the caterpillars of many species of butterflies and also produces an abundance of seeds which are a favourite food for many species of birds.
-Young leaves and plants can be used as a potherb, they are a very rich source of zinc.
-The seed, which is rather small and fiddly to utilize, can be used in all the ways that buckwheat (Fagopyrum esculentum) is used, either whole or dried and ground into a powder for use in pancakes, biscuits and pi'ole.
+It is an important food plant for the caterpillars of many species of butterflies and also produces an abundance of seeds that are a favourite food for many species of birds.
+Young leaves and plants can be used as a potherb; they are a very rich source of zinc.
+The seed, which is rather small and fiddly to utilize, can be used in all the ways that buckwheat (Fagopyrum esculentum) is used, either whole or dried and ground into a powder for use in pancakes, biscuits and piñole.
 Knotweed is a safe and effective astringent and diuretic herb that is used mainly in the treatment of complaints such as bleeding, dysentery and haemorrhoids.
 It is also taken in the treatment of pulmonary complaints because the silicic acid it contains strengthens connective tissue in the lungs.
-Recent research has shown that the plant is a useful medicine in the treatment of bacterial dysentery.
-Of 108 people with this disease, 104 recovered within 5 days when treated internally with a paste of knotweed.
+Recent research has shown that knotweed paste applied internally is a useful medicine in the treatment of bacterial dysentery.
 The plant yields a blue dye that is not much inferior to indigo, whilst yellow and green dyes can also be obtained.

 Polygonum japonicum.
 Japanese Knotweed is not the sort of plant to encourage or even tolerate in the garden.
 A perennial growing 2 metres or more tall, it spreads very rapidly at the roots to form dense clumps that smother any other plant growing there.
 Since its introduction from the East, it has become one of our most pernicious weeds, so vigorous that the roots have even managed to send up shoots through tarmac!
 However, as with all plants, it is not all bad news.
 A report on the Natural History Programme of the BBC stated that Japanese knotweed is actually becoming a very valuable habitat for spiders, frogs, grass snakes and many other creatures.
 Its hollow stems allow a wide variety of insects and other small creatures to overwinter and find hiding places, thus a greater abundance of food is provided for insectivores such as frogs, who are themselves eaten by grass snakes.
 In areas of north Wales where Japanese knotweed has run rife, it is now the primary habitat for grass snakes.
 The plant also has several edible uses.
 The young shoots, which have a mild acid flavour, can be eaten in spring, either cooked in the same way as asparagus or used as a rhubarb substitute in pies, fruit soups, jams etc. The seed can be ground into a powder and used as a flavouring and thickener in soups etc, or can be mixed with cereals when making bread, cakes etc.